 People will tell you your work sucks.
 People will laugh at you.
-People will accuse you of thievery, have stolen the title writer from those who really deserve it.
+People will accuse you of thievery, having stolen the title writer from those who really deserve it.

 If you’re spending any time at all engaging these people, STOP IT!
 Accept that they’re out there, make a conscious decision to ignore them, and share something you wrote online.

 If you’ve spent any time here on my site, you know that I’ve written a metric ton of screenplays for NYC Midnight.
 For the uninitiated, NYC Midnight is a screenwriting contest that assigns writers to a random heat, then gives each heat a genre, a character, a location, and a deadline.
 It turns out that this recipe works well in helping aspiring screenwriters actually write something.

 Better yet, find a team that’s participating in a 48 Hour Film Project and volunteer to join the writing team.
 Four of the scripts here on my site are from 48 HFP shoots, but it’s the experience itself that’s going to help you in the long run.
 Writing a 5-10 page script in a few hours after you’ve just learned what the parameters of the script need to be?
 That’ll light a fire under your ass.

 You can also post work online at Circalit and Trigger Street.
 Or, you could go the WordPress route and publish your screenplays on your blog.
 I’ve used all three outlets with varying degrees of success.
 Writers are often great at writing and not so great at self-promotion, but directors aren’t going to be able to find your work unless you give them something to find.

 In summary, the three things you can start doing today to get your screenplays produced are: